 Spectrum has a long tradition working with the visual arts.
 As an organisation we have always believed that art can pay an invaluable part in creating a profound and lasting dialogue between the individuals we work with, and the outside world.
 Some of the work that has been produced through our Art Arc project has been of an extremely high calibre.
 For this reason we feel that the Art Prize will help elevate the abundant wealth of talent that so often goes unrecognised to a national audience.

 I believe that art can create a powerful and meaningful dialogue to those who feel socially isolated, lonely or different from those around them.
-The Spectrum Art Prize is an opportunity for artists with autism to share their unique world view, as well their hopes and perceptions of life
+The Spectrum Art Award is an opportunity for artists with autism to share their unique world view, as well their hopes and perceptions of life

 Mary Simpson CEO, Spectrum

 The aim is to provide both a platform and a professional network for these remarkable artists, enabling them to generate opportunities that might otherwise be closed or difficult to access.
-Living with autism creates challenges but also a unique perspective on the world and The Spectrum Art Prize will initiate an ongoing legacy to articulate and define their own life experiences.
+Living with autism creates challenges but also a unique perspective on the world and The Spectrum Art Award will initiate an ongoing legacy to articulate and define their own life experiences.

 We will be extremely grateful to all those that join us in promoting this competition.
-We are absolutely committed to ensuring that The Spectrum Art Prize receives the maximum exposure it deserves and that anyone who feels that they can contribute to the process and celebration, will be warmly welcomed.
+We are absolutely committed to ensuring that The Spectrum Art Award receives the maximum exposure it deserves and that anyone who feels that they can contribute to the process and celebration, will be warmly welcomed.

-As an open competition the SPECTRUM art prize encourages a truly unimagined relation to the work itself, where artwork rather than curatorial presumption will dictate the selection.
+As an open competition the SPECTRUM art award encourages a truly unimagined relation to the work itself, where artwork rather than curatorial presumption will dictate the selection.
 An 'open' exhibition celebrates the ability of an artwork to triumph over context and expectation.
 This may seem simple but in fact such a principle allows a greater level of openness and surprise.
-With no predetermined expectation for work the selectors of the SPECTRUM prize recognise the fantastic level of work done across the country by an immense range of artists, amateurs, part timers and workshop attendees.
+With no predetermined expectation for work the selectors of the SPECTRUM award recognise the fantastic level of work done across the country by an immense range of artists, amateurs, part timers and workshop attendees.